Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

   ``List`` type below).

 - ``builtin size m``: Return the number of bindings in map ``m``.
 The result type is ``Uint32``.
-Note that this builtin consumes amount of gas proportional to the size of the map ``m``.
-This stems from the implementation of Scilla maps and if you need to know the size of a large map, please refer to :ref:`Field map size <field_map_size>` section for a workaround.
+Calling this builtin consumes a small *constant* amount of gas.
+But calling it directly on a *field* map is not supported, meaning that getting the size of field maps while avoiding expensive copying needs some more scaffolding, which you can find out about in :ref:`Field map size
+  <field_map_size>` section.

 .. note::